utahplt/chorex/README.md

 The `defchor` macro is implemented in the `Chorex` module.

 -   The `defchor` macro gathers a list of actors.
 -   For each actor, call `project` on the body of the choreography.
-The `project` function keeps track of the current actor as the &ldquo;label&rdquo; variable.
+The `project` function keeps track of the current actor as the `label` variable.
 (This vernacular borrowed from the academic literature.)
 -   The functions `project` and `project_sequence` are mutually recursive: `project_sequence` gets invoked whenever `project` encounters a block with multiple instructions.
--   The `project` function walks the AST, it gathers a list of functions that will need to be implemented by each actor&rsquo;s implementing module, as well as a list of top-level functions for each projection.
+-   The `project` function walks the AST, it gathers a list of functions that will need to be implemented by each actor's implementing module, as well as a list of top-level functions for each projection.
     -   This gathering is handled by the `WriterMonad` module, which provides the `monadic do ... end` form as well as `return` and `mzero`.
 -   Finally the macro generates modules for each actor under the `Chorex` module it generates.